-Good practice was identified in relation to service user involvement, monitoring of staffs' registration with the Northern Ireland Social Care Council (NISCC) and staff training.
+Evidence of good practice was found in relation to communication between service users and agency staff and other key stakeholders; the provision of compassionate care; staff training; and the monitoring of staff registration with the Northern Ireland Social Care Council (NISCC).
 There were good governance and management arrangements in place.